Using nature's water

 Take the Next Step:

-- Visit the TDS Library for more frugal ways to keep your garden watered by visiting the Dollar Stretcher Library.
+- Discover more frugal ways to keep your garden watered by visiting the Dollar Stretcher Library.

 Share your thoughts about this article with the editor.

 Helpful Tools & Resources

 - Should I use a HELOC for home remodeling and repairs?